vishnudas-raveendran/WCMS-Template1/README.md

 # Web Content Management System - Template1
 This project is a web content management system designed for my college back in 2015.
-The system contains a admin page which can be used to modify the contents of the web page of a fixed template
+The system contains an admin page which can be used to modify the contents of the web page of a fixed template

+## How is this project useful to you?
+If you do not want to use wordpress for some reason and want to have a website with an admin page to modify the content, this project might help.
+If you want to just tinker around and explore web programming, you can consider using this project to understand the concepts behind web uploads, page rendering, using an admin page to manage content.

 ## Pre-Requisites for Installation
 - A web server such as Apache HTTP Server (https://httpd.apache.org/)